Skip to content

 KeyBERT

-A minimal method for keyword extraction with BERT
+A minimal method for keyword extraction with BERT.

 The keyword extraction is done by finding the sub-phrases in a document that are the most similar to the document itself.